 - Login to WHM.

-- Click the Generate an SSL Certificate and Signing Request icon.
+- In the left-hand menu, look for SSL/TLS and click on Generate an SSL Certificate and Signing Request.

-- Select the Key Size.
-The key size determines the level of encryption used in the key.
-Check with the issuer to determine the key size for the certificate if you are going to be installing a signed certificate.
+- Select the Key Type that will determine the level of encryption used in the key.
+Check with the issuer to determine the key type for the certificate if you will be installing a signed certificate.

-- Enter the Host or Domain that needs the certificate.
+- Enter the Domain that needs the certificate.
 SSL Certificates are generated for specific, fully qualified domain names.
-This will need to be the same name that you will use in the link that takes you to the secure page.
+This will need to be the same name you will use in the link that takes you to the secure page.

 Note: For SSL purposes, www.domain.com and domain.com are two separate entities and may not be covered by a single SSL certificate.

 - Enter the City, State, Country Code, Company Name, and Company Division.
-The standards for SSL certificates are designed to accommodate small businesses as well as large multi-division corporations.
-If you are generating a certificate for a small business or personal use, you may enter an arbitrary value that is related to your site for the Company Division value.
+The standards for SSL certificates are designed to accommodate small businesses and large multi-division corporations.
+If you are generating a certificate for a small business or personal use, you may enter an arbitrary value related to your site for the Company Division value.

 - Enter your Email Address to be encoded in the certificate.